-Determination of 2020 Compensation
+Determination of 2021 Compensation

 Mr. McManemin.
-The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2020.
+The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2021.
 This decision was in recognition of the service he provides in managing the day-to-day affairs necessary to our partnership and the operating partnership.
 This arrangement has been in place since the partnership began operations on January 31, 2003, and Mr. McManemin has received the same \$96,000 annual salary since then.
-Mr. McManemin did not receive a cash bonus or any equity awards during 2020.
+Mr. McManemin did not receive a cash bonus or any equity awards during 2021.
 Given his respective ownership interests in the general partner of our general partner and holdings of common units, the Board of Managers and the Advisory Committee believe that he is adequately compensated and aligned with common unitholder interests.

 Ms. Moriyama.
-As our Chief Financial Officer, Ms. Moriyama's base salary is \$190,000 per year, based on our CEO's subjective determination of the appropriate salary for someone with her business and financial experience in the oil and gas industry.
-Due to factors that impacted the oil and gas industry, including the COVID-19 pandemic, Ms. Moriyama did not receive a cash bonus or a common unit award under the Equity Incentive Program during 2020.
+As our Chief Financial Officer, Ms. Moriyama's base salary is \$200,000 per year, based on our CEO's subjective determination of the appropriate salary for someone with her business and financial experience in the oil and gas industry.
+Ms. Moriyama received a cash bonus of \$140,000 and a common unit award under the Equity Incentive Program of 11,500 common units during 2021.

 Mr. Ehrman.
-As our Chief Operating Officer, Mr. Ehrman's base salary is \$205,000 per year, based on his level of education and extensive history of managing the properties held by our partnership.
-Due to factors that impacted the oil and gas industry, including the COVID-19 pandemic, Mr. Ehrman did not receive a cash bonus or a common unit award under the Equity Incentive Program during 2020.
+As our Chief Operating Officer, Mr. Ehrman's base salary is \$215,000 per year, based on his level of education and extensive history of managing the properties held by our partnership.
+Mr. Ehrman received a cash bonus of \$160,000 and a common unit award under the Equity Incentive Program of 13,500 common units during 2021.